Historical

 Visually, the design is clean and direct.
 The slogan “Forever Against Animal Testing” is presented in strong, capitalised lettering, ensuring it is unmistakable.
 Rather than overwhelming audiences with graphic imagery, the campaign prioritises clarity and empowerment.

-I also really enjoy how the simplicity of layout ensures that the message remains at the forefront.
-Minimal visual clutter and strong hierarchy allow the slogan to be understood instantly, making the campaign highly adaptable across both digital and print platforms.
+I also appreciate how the simplicity of the layout ensures that the message remains at the forefront.
+Minimal visual clutter and a strong hierarchy allow the slogan to be understood instantly, making the campaign highly adaptable across both digital and print platforms.
+This reflects the increasing importance of designing for multiple formats in contemporary design.